sappo/zlogger/README.txt

 ### Election Protocol

+* Peers can be either in *ELECTION* or *PASSIVE* mode.
-* When a peer joins the network it shall be given some time to discover other peers.
+* When a peer joins the network it enter *PASSIVE* mode and it shall be given some time to discover other peers.
-* After the initial discovery phase a peer will start a challenge to become leader by sending a ELECTION message.
+* After the initial discovery phase a peer will enter *ELECTION* mode and start a challenge to become leader by sending a **ELECTION** message thereby setting its own ID a potential leader ID.
+* If a peer in *PASSIVE* mode receives a **ELECTION** message it switches to *ELECTION* mode and the challenger's ID becomes the potentials leader ID.
+  Further it will forward the **ELECTION** message to all known peers but the one it received the message from.
-* If a peer receives a ELECTION message and the challengers ID is lower than the own ID it will forward the leader message to all known peer but the one it received the message from.
-Further the challangers ID will be saved a potential leader and the sender will become this peers father.
+* If a peer in *ELECTION* mode receives a **ELECTION** message and the challenger's ID is lower than the potential leaders the challenger will be become the potential leader.
+Further it will forward the **ELECTION** message to all known peers but the one it received the message from.
-* If a peer receives a ELECTION message and the challengers ID is higher than the own ID it discard the message.
+* If a peer in *ELECTION* mode receives a **ELECTION** message and the challengers ID is higher than the potential leaders one it discard the message.
-* If a peer received ELECTION messages from all of its known peers.
-The peer will send a LEADER message to all of its known peers with the ID of the leader.
+* If a peer received **ELECTION** messages from all known peers.
+The peer will send a **LEADER** message to all known peers with the ID of the leader.
-* If a peer receives a LEADER message with the leader's ID the peer will set this ID as his leader and forwards the LEADER message to all of its known peers.
+* If a peer receives a **LEADER** message with the leader's ID the peer will set this ID as its leader ID and forwards the **LEADER** message to all known peers.
-* If a peer received LEADER message from all of its known peers the election is finished.
+* If a peer received **LEADER** message from all known peers the election is finished and it switches to *PASSIVE* mode.
 In case the leaders ID equals his own ID this peer promote itsself to leader, otherwise it will become a follower.

 ### Demo